C4ntor/xai-games/README.md

 ## Installation

-To get started with this project, follow the steps below:
+To get started with this project, follow thae steps below:

 1. **Clone the repository:**